ballercat/jest-plugin-must-assert/README.md

     }
     return true;
   },

   /**
    * Logger DI.
 Used by the internal methods to log warnings/errors.
 Should match console API.
    */
   logger,

-});
+  /**
+   * Regex list of what functions should be REMOVED from the stack traces of cancelled tasks.
+   * These are the default values.
+Overwriting this option removes these values */ ignoreStack = [/Zone/, /zone\.js/, /node_modules/], });
 ```